gosexy/gosexy.org/markdown/getting-started/index.md

 The above code does not depend on the database you are connecting to, in fact if you change the database wrapper eveything would work the same.

-We created wrappers four databases: MongoDB, MySQL, PostgreSQL and SQLite.
+We created wrappers for four databases: MongoDB, MySQL, PostgreSQL and SQLite.
 Each one of them very different to the other.
 And we're working on making them better.

-If you want to know more, please read our documentation on [gosexy/db](/db).
+Please continue reading our documentation on [gosexy/db](/db).

 [1]: http://golang.org